Winnemucca, Nevada: In popular culture

 Winnemucca is also a setting in two Tales of the City novels – More Tales of the City and The Days of Anna Madrigal, a series of nine novels by American author Armistead Maupin.
 Over 6 million copies of the novels have been sold worldwide.
 A character in the series, Mother Mucca, takes her nickname from the town.
 The series began as a newspaper column in the Pacific Sun in 1975, before moving to the San Francisco Chronicle.
 It features some of the first positive portrayals of gay, lesbian, bisexual and transgender lives.
 Anna Madrigal, a transgender character, was depicted as having been born as Andy Ramsey in Winnemucca, Nevada.
 The series was made into a TV series with the character of Anna Madrigal played by Olympia Dukakis.

-In 2021, the town once again caught the attention of Armistead Maupin, after an article in the Nevada Independent News wrote about Winnemucca Pride- a planned LGBTQ pride parade and festival being planned by Winnemucca residents Shawn Dixon, Kat Dixon, Christina Basso and Misty Huff.
+In 2021, the town once again caught the attention of Armistead Maupin, after an article in the Nevada Independent News wrote about Winnemucca Pride - a planned LGBTQ pride parade and festival being planned by Winnemucca residents Shawn Dixon, Kat Dixon, Christina Basso and Misty Huff.
 The article prompted Maupin to write "This story is inspirational on so many levels!
 I stand in awe of these women."

 Rod McKuen's poem "Winnemucca, Nevada", in his book Come to Me in Silence, describes his first desk in school.

-The town serves as the namesake for the alternative country band Richmond Fontaine's 2002 album, Winnemucca, which prominently features the town in the opening track "Winner's Casino".
+The town serves as the namesake for the alternative country band Richmond Fontaine's 2002 album, Winnemucca; the album prominently features the town in the opening track "Winner's Casino".

 Winnemucca is cited in the preamble to the North American version of the song "I've Been Everywhere."